Join Us – Your Participation Makes an Impact

 How ALS Focus Works

-Register on the ALS Focus Survey portal by providing your email address and setting a password.
-People with ALS and current or past caregivers of people with ALS can participate.
+Register for ALS Focus by providing your email address and completing Registration and Demographics surveys.
+People living with ALS and current or past caregivers of people with ALS can participate.
 A proxy may participate to answer questions on behalf of a person with ALS.

 Your Privacy is Protected